 - Most of the prescription drugs abused by teens come from family medicine cabinets and from friends.

-- 6 out of 10 teens who have abused prescription painkillers did so before age 15.
+- 1 out of 4 teens have used prescription drugs without a prescription before age 15.

-- 4 out of 10 teens believe that getting high on prescription medications is not dangerous because they are doctor prescribed.
+- 4 out of 10 teens believe that using prescription medications without a doctor's prescription is not dangerous.

 How can I protect my teen?